rust-lang/keyword-generics-initiative/updates/progress-report-february-2023.md

-About 9 months ago [we announced][announce] the creation of the Keyword Generics Initiative; a group working under the lang team with the intent to solve the [function coloring problem][color] [^color] not just for `async`, but for `const` and all current and future function keywords as well.
+About 9 months ago [we announced][announce] the creation of the Keyword Generics Initiative; a group working under the lang team with the intent to solve the [function coloring problem][color] [^color] through the type system not just for `async`, but for `const` and all current and future function modifier keywords as well.

 We're happy to share that we've made a lot of progress over these last several months, and are now working on writing RFCs.
-This post is a summary of what we'll be including in those RFCs.
+This post is an overview of the designs we'll be covering in those RFCs.

 [announce]: https://blog.rust-lang.org/inside-rust/2022/07/27/keyword-generics.html
 [color]: https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/